German Shepherd Now

 Honest Talk About Budget Feeding

 A $40 bag of Diamond Naturals meeting AAFCO standards is feeding your dog well.
-I fed one of my dogs a mid-range kibble his entire life, and his coat and bloodwork were consistently good.
-Full stop.
+I fed one of my Shepherds a mid-range kibble his entire life, and his coat and bloodwork were consistently good.
 The difference between that and a $90 bag of premium kibble is mostly ingredient sourcing, marketing spend, and packaging.
 It is not the difference between a healthy dog and an unhealthy one.
+Not even close.
+For a deeper look at what you actually get at different price points, see our premium vs. budget food comparison.

 Where budget food falls short is at the extremes.
 A Shepherd with diagnosed food allergies, EPI, or a specific medical condition may genuinely need a prescription or specialised diet.
 Those cost more for a reason.
 But for a healthy adult Shepherd?
 Budget food with named protein, adequate fat, and joint support does the job.

 The single best thing you can do alongside budget feeding is keep your dog at a healthy weight.
+According to the Association for Pet Obesity Prevention, over half of dogs in the US are overweight or obese.
 An extra ten pounds on a Shepherd’s joints does more damage than the difference between mid-range and premium kibble ever will.

 Is budget dog food safe for German Shepherds?
 Yes, as long as it meets AAFCO standards for “complete and balanced” nutrition.
 Every food on this list clears that bar.
 The gap between a $40 bag and a $100 bag is usually ingredient sourcing and marketing, not safety.
 Dogs with specific health conditions may need specialised formulas, so talk to your vet if you’re unsure.